-There were no birds, no mammals, and no reptiles on land (or in the water for that matter).
-There were only invertebrates and an assortment of prehistoric plants.
+The first amphibians evolved from lobe-finned fishes approximately 370 million years ago during the Devonian Period.
+Early amphibians included creatures such as Diplocaulus, Ophiderpeton, Adelospondylus, Diplocaulus, and Pelodosotis.
+The world of those early amphibians was quite different than it is today.
+No birds, mammals or reptiles lived on land (or in the water for that matter) at that time.
+Only invertebrates and an assortment of prehistoric plants had yet colonized land.
 It was a silent place, void of birdsong and lacking the growl of predators.
 The land lay wide open to amphibians and those with the evolutionary tenacity to set forth from the shallow shores began a new and important stage in the history of life on our planet.
 Several types of fishes had developed lungs.
 Among those lung-bearing fishes were the lobe-finned fish and the lungfishes.

 Most lineages of amphibians never fully severed their ties with aquatic habitats.
 A majority of amphibian species return to the water to breed and some species remain entirely aquatic throughout their entire life cycle.
 Most amphibians go through a complex metamorphosis process as they grow to adulthood.